Oslo bid for the 2022 Winter Olympics: Applicant city phase

 On 12 November 2013, Oslo sent their formal letter to be an "applicant city" in the bidding for the 2022 games.
 Oslo was joined by five other cities: Beijing, Almaty, Stockholm, Kraków and Lviv.
 However, Stockholm dropped out of the race two months later due to lack of local political support.

 Børre Rognlien had initially stated that the Norwegian Olympic Committee required public support of 60% of the population to move forward with the bid.
 This was also presented as a requirement from IOC.
 However, building public support proved hard.
 Just prior to the 2014 Winter Olympics in Sochi, support was lagging at 38%.
-Despite being a success in medals, the Sochi games was a further hit for the Oslo bid.
-Controversies around IOC reprimanding the Norwegian cross country skiers for wearing mourning bands, as well as general criticism concerning costs and other issues made support drop even further.
-Shortly after Sochi, a poll suggested that support had dropped to 32,6%.
+Despite being a success for Norway in terms of medals, the Sochi games presented a further hit to the Oslo bid.
+Controversies around the IOC reprimanding the Norwegian cross country skiers for wearing mourning bands, as well as general criticism concerning costs and other issues, made support drop even further.
+Shortly after Sochi, a poll suggested that support had dropped to 32.6%.

-9 March 2014, former leader of the Norwegian Confederation of Sports, Hans B. Skaset, explained how the Olympic Charter secured IOC control of the event, while leaving the financial risk with the host city.
+On 9 March 2014, former leader of the Norwegian Confederation of Sports Hans B. Skaset explained how the Olympic Charter secured IOC control of the event, while leaving the financial risk with the host city.
 The minister of culture, Thorhild Widvey, responded by declaring that the Norwegian government would reserve itself against the relevant provisions of the Olympic Charter.
-Oslo sent the candidate application file March 14.
-The Norwegian minister of culture, Thorhild Widvey, did not – as IOC require – provide a full guarantee of respecting the Olympic Charter.
+Oslo sent the candidate application file on 14 March 2014.
+Widvey did not – as the IOC requires – provide a full guarantee of respect for the Olympic Charter.
 Instead, Widvey wrote that their guarantee should "not be understood to mean that the Government has agreed to comply with all provisions of the Olympic Charter".
 However, this was withdrawn by the end of April after a short exchange of letters with the IOC, who rejected such a reservation.

 4 May 2014, the Progress Party (junior coalition partner in government) voted no to provide a state financial guarantee for the Olympic bid at their annual conference.
-Prime Minister Erna Solberg declared the following day that this did not affect the governments assessment of whether or not to support the bid.
-In response to the decision of the Progress Party, Thorhild Widvey went public with her support of the bid 15 May 2014.
+Prime Minister Erna Solberg declared the following day that this did not affect the government's assessment of whether or not to support the bid.
+In response to the decision of the Progress Party, Thorhild Widvey went public with her support of the bid on 15 May 2014.
 By summer, two other applicant cities (Kraków and Lviv) had withdrawn their bids, leaving Oslo, Beijing and Almaty as the only applicant cities.